UCLA Campus Tour

 What can you see at UCLA?

 Where can you find the best views at UCLA?
 The best way to immerse oneself in UCLA’s history of academic excellence and get a sense of the vibrant community is to take a stroll around the grounds and pay a visit to some of the campus landmarks.
-The University of California, Los Angeles (UCLA) is not only renowned as a world-class educational institution, but also as a world-famous destination for entertainment, cultural exploration, and athletic prowess.
+The University of California, Los Angeles (UCLA) is renowned as a world-class educational institution and a world-famous destination for entertainment, cultural exploration, and athletic prowess.

 When taking a UCLA campus tour, the following is a list of the most popular attractions that you shouldn’t miss.